800.285.8525 Contact us

 “There's an overwhelming amount of information about not only the coronavirus, but how to safely reopen businesses,″ says Liz Hill, SAIF's Total Worker Health adviser.
 “The basics that apply to almost all organizations include considerations that protect employees and customers and can be adapted as up-to-date information is available.″

 SAIF safety and health experts have compiled a short list of safety tips, and ideas on how to apply them, for businesses to consider.
 We recommend you consult an employment lawyer or your HR department with questions about HR issues related to reopening.
-This recorded webinar has more information about employment law and reopening, and reference the Bureau of Labor and Industries page on coronavirus and workplace laws for more information.
+This recorded webinar has more information about employment law and reopening, and reference the Bureau of Labor and Industries for more information.

 Maintain social distancing Maintain social distancing